What should I know about pumping?

 Pump flanges should not rub or cause pain.
 Flanges that are too small or too large reduce the amount of milk you can express.
-This diagram may be helpful to you as you determine if your flange size is correct.
+This is an article that explains more, as well as a video that goes into more detail.

 Pumps vary greatly in capability and quality.
 Using the right pump for the right purpose can help ensure you reach your goals.

 Click the button below to see a PDF with more information:

 These pumps are frequently used in clinical settings including hospitals.
 They are rarely purchased by families or issued by insurance providers, as they are $2,000 to $3,000.
 However they are available for short or long term rental.

 Multi-use pumps can be safely and hygienically used by multiple users, like in a lactation room in a facility.
 They have a powerful motor designed for both frequent and long term use.
 These pumps are able to support families who exclusively pumping, pumping for premature babies or multiples, or to increase low milk supply with frequent pumping.

 These pumps are designed and programmed to initiate milk supply if the baby is feeding at the breast or not, which makes it the right choice for families in many situations.